ArchipelagoMW/Archipelago/worlds/shorthike/docs/en_A Short Hike.md

 ## What does randomization do to this game?

-All items that can be obtained from chests and NPCs are randomized.
+All items that can be obtained from chests, the ground, and NPCs are randomized.
-Additionally, all items on the ground are replaced with chests and are randomized.

 ## What does another world's item look like in A Short Hike?

+All items are replaced with chests that can contain items from other worlds.
 Items will appear with the Archipelago logo next to them when obtained.

 ## Which characters need to be helped for the Help Everyone goal?